openrbf/openrbf/README.md

 ### Tech

-OpenRBF uses the following technology:
+OpenRBF is maintained by Bluesquare and uses the following technology:

 * PHP
 * MySql